EdgarMataM/EdgarMataM/README.md

 <h2 align="center"> :sassy_man: Wanna learn more something about me?  </h2>

 </div>
-- :school: I have a degree in Engineering Physics in University of Guanajuato
+- :school: I am an engineering physicist, graduated by the University of Guanajuato. </h2>
-- :trophy: `Ai Lab School Hack` Honorific Mention 2021
+- :trophy: I was awarded of the program "Exportation talent" in the academic excellence modality, I graduated from my bachelor's degree with academic excelence, and I represented my high school in an oratory contest organized by the National Association of Superior Education Universities and Institutions.
-- :student:  I’m currently learning **PyTorch, Sql and Azure**
+- :student: I
-- :thinking: **Math, Python, Machine Learning and Data Science**
+- :thinking: ****
-- 📧 How to reach me **migueht20@gmail.com**
+- 👉 How to reach me ****
 - :nerd_face: Always `learning new things`

 </details>